juxor/afaq/markdown/secJ1.md

 By organising all workers in the same industry, the power of each workplace is correspondingly increased.
 Extending this example to outside the workplace, its clear that by mutual support between different groups increases the chances of each group winning its fight.
-As the I.W.W. put it: _**"An injury to one is an injury to all."**_ By generalising struggles, by practising mutual aid we can ensure that when we are fighting for our rights and against injustice we will not be isolated and alone.
+As the I.W.W. put it: **_"An injury to one is an injury to all."_** By generalising struggles, by practising mutual aid we can ensure that when we are fighting for our rights and against injustice we will not be isolated and alone.
 If we don't support each other, groups will be picked off one by one. and if we go into struggle, there will be no one there to support us and we are more likely to be defeated.

-Therefore, from an anarchist point of view, the best thing about generalising struggles is that as well as increasing the likilihood of success (_"Solidarity is Strength"_) it leads to an increased spirit of solidarity, responsibility and class consciousness.
+Therefore, from an anarchist point of view, the best thing about generalising struggles is that as well as increasing the likelihood of success (_"Solidarity is Strength"_) it leads to an increased spirit of solidarity, responsibility and class consciousness.
 This is because by working together and showing solidarity those involved get to understand their common interests